 We already proved the upper bound according to Proposition 2 \eqref{Proposition_2} as follows:

 where $c_1=e^{-\frac{\pi \cdot u}{4\cdot a}\left(\sum_{k=1}^{E}k\beta(k)\right)}$.

-In order to derive the lower bound, assume that each WCS delivers up to one unit of energy to a node in a time slot ($E=1$).
-Since the submatrix $\boldsymbol{A_{3}}$ in the generating matrix $\boldsymbol{Q}$ \eqref{Q} is a null matrix, the Markov process becomes a finite quasi-birth-death process (QBD).
-In \cite{Akar1997}, the authors show that the steady-state probability vector $\boldsymbol{\pi_k}$ \eqref{each_partition_steady_state_probability} of a finite QBD process can be expressed in a matrix geometric form:
+In order to derive the lower bound, consider each WCS only delivers one unit of energy to a node in a time slot ($E=1$).
+Since the submatrices $\boldsymbol{A_{2}}$ and $\boldsymbol{A_{3}}$ in the generating matrix $\boldsymbol{Q}$ \eqref{Q} is null matrices, the Markov process becomes finite Quasi-Birth-Death Process (QBD).
+In \cite{Akar1997}, the authors showed that the steady state probability vector $\boldsymbol{\pi_k}$ \eqref{each_partition_steady_state_probability} of finite QBD can be expressed in a matrix geometric form: